 These dogs are great with kids and other dogs, although if you do own a cat then a Bedlington whippet probably isn’t right for you.

-These dogs have an incredibly strong prey-drive, meaning they’ll chase almost anything that’s small and running.
+These dogs have an incredibly strong prey drive, meaning they’ll chase almost anything that’s small and running.

-These dogs can live in smaller apartments with their owner or a large farm.
+These dogs can live in smaller apartments with their owner or on a large farm.
 However, they do need the opportunity to run for at least 60 minutes a day.

-Bedlington whippets don’t need as much exercise as you might first think; although they are high energy they have some of the whippet’s characteristics, which include enjoying relaxing, sleeping and spending time with their owner.
+Bedlington whippets don’t need as much exercise as you might first think; although they are high energy they have some of the whippet’s characteristics, which include enjoying relaxing, sleeping, and spending time with their owner.